Atos sales flat, confident on Siemens IT buy

 Shares of Atos are down 9.4 percent since the beginning of the year and closed at 36.10 euros on Monday.

-Shares at larger rival Cap Gemini (CAPP.PA) have slumped more than 20 percent over the same period, and the Stoxx Europe technology index .SXKP is down nearly 9 percent. ($1 = 0.720 Euros)
+Shares at larger rival Cap Gemini have slumped more than 20 percent over the same period, and the Stoxx Europe technology index is down nearly 9 percent.

 (Reporting By Leila Abboud; Editing by David Cowell)